tadija/AEViewModel/README.md

 }

 /// - Note: Update cell at the given index path.
-/// If there's no need to do anything specific beside updating cell with item
+/// `TableViewModelController` does this by default, so if that's enough for your case just skip this,
-/// and setting up cell's `callback` closure, just leave this job to the superclass. open func update(_ cell: c, at indexPath: IndexPath) {
+/// otherwise call `super.update(cell, at: indexPath)` and add custom logic after that. open func update(_ cell: c, at indexPath: IndexPath) {
     let item = viewModel.item(at: indexPath)
     cell.update(with: item)
-    cell.callback = { [weak self] sender in
-        self?.action(for: cell, at: indexPath, sender: sender)
+    cell.delegate = self
 }
-}

 /// - Note: Handle action from cell for the given index path.
-/// This will be called in `tableView(_:didSelectRowAt:)` (or by cell's `callback` closure) open func action(for cell: TableViewModelCell, at indexPath: IndexPath, sender: Any) {}
+/// This will be called in `tableView(_:didSelectRowAt:)` or when `performCallback(_:)` is called open func action(for cell: TableViewModelCell, at indexPath: IndexPath, sender: Any) {}
 ```